Pharmacy Program Admissions

 - Pharmacy College Admissions Test (PCAT), or call 1-800-622-3231

 - Graduate Record Exam (GRE), or call 1-866-473-4373

-Two academic references, at least one from a science professor; the third can be from anyone that knows you well who is not a relative, so it may be a supervisor or other professional.
-(A pharmacist is highly recommended but not required).
+Two academic references, one academic reference and the second can be from anyone who is not a relative (preferably professional or supervisor.
+A pharmacist is highly recommended but not required).
 Letters of recommendation should be submitted directly to PharmCAS (Pharmacy College Application Service).

 Due to the nature of the curriculum designed for FDU’s School of Pharmacy and Health Sciences, transfer of students with advanced standing at other accredited schools will not be offered as an option.
 The intricately mapped curriculum, with its specialization pathways, dual degree options and uniquely structured prerequisites would make it nearly impossible for students coming from other institutions to fit into the program after the first professional year.
 For this reason, the Dean will not consider transfer students for admission into our program.
 Students may opt to apply as new students within the program, where they will be granted equal consideration alongside other applicants to FDU.